-The Family Advocacy Specialist (FAS) possesses in-depth knowledge about the dynamics of family maltreatment.
-The FAS manages all Family Advocacy cases to ensure proper involvement, referrals, services, and follow-ups to assist commands and families.
-Information regarding incidents of family maltreatment reported within the Coast Guard are managed by the Family Advocacy Specialists in accordance with COMDT Instruction 1752.1, and are not made a part of the member's service record.
+The FAS possesses in-depth knowledge about the dynamics of family and abuse by representing various human service disciplines, to the maintenance of stable family life in the Coast Guard.
+The FAS manages all family advocacy cases to ensure proper involvement, referrals, services, and follow-ups to assist commands and families.
+Information regarding incidents of family violence reported within the Coast Guard are kept confidential (with the exception of mandatory reporting requirements) and are not made a part of the member's service record.

-A report of an incident of intimate partner maltreatment made by an adult victim who requests FAP and/or medical services while also requesting that the maltreatment not be reported to the Coast Guard Investigative Service, the Incident Determination Committee, the victim’s or alleged offender’s command.
+A report of an incident of intimate partner maltreatment made by an adult victim who requests FAP and/or medical services while also requesting that the maltreatment not be reported to the Coast Guard Investigative Service, the Incident Determination Committee, or the alleged offender’s or victim’s command.
 In the Coast Guard, requests for restricted reporting can be received by a Coast Guard healthcare provider, a FAS, or other HSWL Regional Practice staff member when performing FAS duties.

 A report of an incident of intimate partner maltreatment by any person, including an adult victim, that uses current reporting channels, e.g., the chain of command, military or civilian law enforcement, or military criminal investigative organization, and the FAP for intervention.

 •Assist commands to help service members and families involved

 •Support and protect the rights of victims and offenders

 •Retain service members in their Coast Guard careers

 •Prevent and reduce incidents of abuse through identification of trends, intervention and education.